 Trypanosomes have been described in several avian species but rarely if ever cause clinical disease.
 They are more commonly identified in organ smears, especially bone marrow, than in peripheral blood, and can be cultured.
 Invertebrate hosts are thought to be any of several bloodsucking insects.
 Treatment is not warranted.

 Borreliae are tickborne (Argas spp) spirochetes that can cause fatal systemic disease.
-Tetracyclines, penicillin, and tick control are used for prevention and treatment. (see Avian Spirochetosis.)
+Penicillins, tertracyclines, tylosin, and tick control are used for prevention and treatment.
+(Also see Avian Spirochetosis.)

 Babesia spp are uncommon, nonpigmented, pyriform-shaped, erythrocytic protozoan parasites of birds.
 Natural infections of penguins, falcons, cranes, and several other avian species occur.
 Ticks are considered to be the invertebrate hosts.
 V, X, or fan shapes characterize dividing forms.
-Knowledge regarding their significance, treatment, or control is limited.
-Only B shortti, which occurs in falconiformes, has been reported to be pathogenic.
-Reported treatment in infected falcons was IM administration of 2–3 doses of imidocarb dipropionate (5–13 mg/kg) 1 wk apart.
+Knowledge regarding their significance, treatment, or control in birds is limited.
+Only B shortti, which rarely occurs in falconiformes, has been reported to be pathogenic.
+Reported treatment in infected falcons was IM administration of 2 or 3 doses of imidocarb dipropionate (5–13 mg/kg) 1 wk apart.

-Hepatozoon is a protozoan parasite that is infrequently identified in birds.
-It produces relatively large, nonpigmented, elongated gametocytes with rounded ends that can be found in WBC.
-Gametocytes are usually not located within an indentation of the nucleus, whereas Atoxoplasma is oval and partially encircled by the nucleus.
-The life cycle is unknown, but argasid ticks and fleas have been identified as probable vectors for Hepatozoon infecting swallows.
+Hepatozoon is a protozoan parasite infrequently identified in birds.
+Prevalence in wild birds is 2%–5%.
+It produces relatively large, nonpigmented, elongated gametocytes with rounded ends that can be found in WBCs.
+Gametocytes are usually not located within an indentation of the nucleus, whereas Isospora is oval and partially encircled by the nucleus.
+The life cycle in birds is uncertain, but argasid ticks and fleas have been identified as probable vectors for Hepatozoon infecting swallows.
 Ixodes ticks, mites, and other arthropods may also be involved.
 Hepatozoon spp are not known to be pathogenic.

-Last full review/revision March 2012 by Arnaud J. Van Wettere, DVM, MS, DACVP
+Last full review/revision October 2013 by Arnaud J. Van Wettere, DVM, MS, PhD, DACVP